Barley Motor Car Co.: Roamer Motor Car

 The Roamer was marketed from its inception as "America’s Smartest Car."
 It was also successful in many early racing events.
 A Roamer with a Rochester-Duesenberg engine driven by chief engineer L. F. Godspeed and Eddie Hearne set six records for one kilometer and one through five-mile sprints at Daytona Beach in 1921.
 The advertisements crowed, "America’s Smartest Car Makes America’s Fastest Mile."

 In 1918 the Model C6 succeeded the Six, with a 54-hp (40 kW) Continental 12XD engine and available in eight body styles from $2,200 to $4,900, .Roamer offered custom colors to be chosen by the buyer.
 In 1920 the Model D4 Touring had a 75-hp (56 kW) four-cylinder Duesenberg engine went for $5,300 (4-passenger) and $5,400 (7-passenger).
+In 1920, 1,657 Roamers were produced.
 By 1922, only Roamer's Model 6-54 remained.

 In 1924 a reorganization resulted in the formation of Roamer Motor Car Company, incorporated at Toronto, Ontario and headed by George P. Wigginton.
 Plans were to move Roamer manufacturing to Ontario.
 A. C. Barley became a director of the new company, but kept the Kalamazoo factory and the Barley Motor Car Company.
 Production of the Roamer ended up remaining in Kalamazoo.

 In 1925, Roamer abandoned the Continental in favor of a Lycoming eight of 88-hp (66 kW), at the same price as the former 6-cylinder engine.
 The new model was called Model 8-88 and offered in seven body styles.
 Sales were disappointing.
 In 1926, the Rochester-Duesenberg was in distress and the Lycoming engine was no longer available to Roamer.
 A. C. Barley was now President of Roamer Motor Car Company and in December 1926, Roamer bought Rutenber Motor Company and its Logansport, Indiana plant.
 A. C. Barley had been an officer years earlier.
 The Barley family had been large shareholders in the company.

 "Assembled cars" in the luxury market were declining in sales, and the company stopped manufacturing in early 1929.